chrisladams/overlapt/readme.md

 # Overlapt

-Making DOM elements that overlap from one section to another is a **pain!** So I wrote some simple ~~jQuery~~  VANILLA JAVASCRIPT package to help alleviate that pain.
+Making DOM elements that overlap from one section to another is a **pain!** So I wrote a simple ~~jQuery~~  VanillaJS package to help alleviate that pain.

 I'd obviously rather just use CSS but sometimes spacing needs to be content aware and that's why I'm leveraging javascript.